Lord Drummond Young, SLC Consultant

 Consultation Paper on Public and Charitable Trusts: Amalgamation of Functions and Common Investment Funds.
 This paper, published in July 2012, contains two broad sets of proposals.
 The first set is designed to facilitate efficiencies for public trusts, including charitable ones, through the sharing of certain administrative functions.
 The second set of proposals seeks to allow two types of charitable investment fund, which are currently available elsewhere in the UK, to be set up under Scots law.
 These funds offer considerable advantages for all charities, whether in the form of a trust or not.

 We are working on a report covering the majority of the topics on which we have consulted.
 This will contain a draft Trusts (Scotland) Bill to replace the existing legislation.
-We aim to publish it in the summer of 2013.
+We aim to publish it around the end of 2013 or at the start of 2014.

 For more information, please contact: email@example.com.